This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 All-purpose flour – used in most baking goods, all-purpose, unbleached is my go-to.

-Baking powder and Salt – help with the rise of the cake.
+Baking powder and salt help the cake rise.

 Eggs – large and at room temperature.